Proper Golf Grip

 - The fingers should have a solid hold of the grip, with the fat part of your palm sitting on the right side of the shaft

 - Your thumb can sit on top of the shaft or on the left side, as long as it doesn’t apply any pressure.

 The “V” formed by the thumb and forefinger should point somewhere to the right of your sternum.

-Step 3: Bring in your bottom hand (right hand for righties) from the side, doing your best to match your palm to the clubface, then close your fingers over.
+Bring in your bottom hand (right hand for righties) from the side.
+Do your best to match your palm to the clubface, then close your fingers over.
 When done correctly, this is what you should notice.

 - The thumb of the top hand rests nicely in the lifeline of the bottom hand